-Kidney and Black Bean Burgers are made with an eclectic group of favorite ingredients.
-It’s a big batch so you can have a party or freeze some patties for the future.
+Kidney and Black Bean Burgers are made with a group of favorite vegetables.
+It's a big batch so you can have a party or freeze some patties for the future.
 All under 30 minutes.

 A single patty with lettuce, red onion and condiments is good for me.
 Very good!